abc013/FractalPlotter/README.md

 ```

 ## Compiling
-After installing the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1), make a local copy of this repository.
+After installing the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0), make a local copy of this repository.
 Open a command line and navigate to the corresponding directory:
 ```sh
 cd C:/example/path/to/downloaded/directory/FractalPlotter/